- What Is It?

 What causes Hashimoto's thyroiditis?

 Hashimoto's thyroiditis is a condition caused by inflammation of the thyroid gland.
 It is an autoimmune disease, which means that the body inappropriately attacks the thyroid gland - as if it was foreign tissue.
 The underlying cause of the autoimmune process remains unknown.
 Hashimoto's thyroiditis tends to occur in families.
 It can be associated with other autoimmune conditions such as type 1 diabetes or celiac disease.
 Hashimoto's thyroiditis is 5 to 10 times more common in women than in men and most often starts in adulthood.
-Blood drawn from people with Hashimoto's thyroiditis typically reveals an increased number of antibodies against thyroid-specific proteins, including thyroperoxidase and thyroglobulin.
+Blood is drawn from people with Hashimoto's thyroiditis typically reveals an increased number of antibodies against thyroid-specific proteins, including thyroperoxidase and thyroglobulin.
 T lymphocytes, a type of cell involved in the inflammation process, invade the thyroid gland cause silent, painless inflammation that destroys it; ultimately, the individual produces little or no thyroid hormone and becomes hypothyroid.

 What about Hashimoto's thyroiditis and pregnancy or trying to conceive?